aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 # Custom way

-To have full control over the implementation including those of the item, you need do a bit more.
+To have full control over the implementation including those of the item, you need to do a bit more.

 ## Items